 7. Gratitude

-Gratitude is an old stand-by topic for AA meetings.
+Gratitude is a cornerstone topic for AA meetings.
 An AA Grapevine article from November 1957 states that “gratitude and serenity are two sides of the coin of sobriety.”
 It is often said that a grateful alcoholic is a sober alcoholic.

-Gratitude is typically discussed in an AA meeting during November because that month is considered “Gratitude Month” in AA circles, but the topic can be used at any time of the year.
+While gratitude is typically discussed in AA meetings during November (considered “Gratitude Month” in AA circles), this topic can be used at any time of the year and always generates meaningful sharing.

 8. Tradition 3